2421 Assessment and Learning Outcomes Consultant

 3. Communicates the purpose and importance of student outcomes assessment and academic program evaluation as supporting the continual and systematic improvement of instruction and student outcomes.

-4. Supports departments and colleges in the development of assessment plans to streamline and support quality improvement.
+4. Supports departments and colleges in the development or transformation of assessment plans and processes to streamline and support quality improvement using empirically based decision-making.

 5. Works with faculty and various University departments, such as, but not limited to, Residence Life, Housing and Dining Services, Citizenship and Service Learning (CASL), Student Success, First Year Programs, and public affairs staff to develop assessment projects and programs in order to provide data and analysis that can subsequently be used to improve courses, learning environments, student success, and public affairs programs.